InnerSourceCommons/archive.innersourcecommons.org/events/isc-spring-2020.md

 We are delighted to welcome Nithya Ruff (Head of Comcast’s Open Source Program Office) and Mary Thengvall (Director of Developer Relations at Camunda) as our first keynote speakers!

+You can start checking the great set of speakers for the regular sessions [here](https://innersourcecommons.org/events/isc-spring-2020-speakers/).

 <img alt="Nithya Ruff photo" src="/assets/img/isc_madrid_nithya_ruff.jpg" width="200" align="right"/>

 **Nithya Ruff**